 first-year students who are admitted on academic probation, PUC offers extra academic support through the SSC.
-College
+Student

-Bound I (GNST-104) is a course that consists of two parts.
-The first part, are dynamic and fun-filled weekly seminars in study and time management skills.
+Seminar (GNST-104) is a course that consists of two parts.
+The first part, are dynamic weekly seminars in study and time management skills.
 Students learn to capitalize on which learning and organizational strengths they already possess, rather than focusing on academic weaknesses.
 The second part, weekly meetings with an experienced mentor to focus on each student personal needs.
-College Bound II (GNST-105) is the next on the sequence.
+Student Seminar II (GNST-105) is the next on the sequence.
 Weekly meetings with a mentor in which their academic progress will be tracked, one-on-one basis, to ensure they receive the support that leads to their academic success.
-Both College Bound I and College Bound II are also opened to any students who want to improve their chances of success.
+Both Student Seminar I and Student Seminar II are also opened to any students who want to improve their chances of success.